 Audio guides at Chartwell

-Discover untold stories and treasured family memories all about the gardens and landscapes of Chartwell with new garden audio guides, free with your admission or membership.
+Discover untold stories and treasured family memories all about the gardens and landscapes of Chartwell with garden audio guides, free with your admission or membership.

 Featuring excerpts from Nicholas Soames, grandson to Churchill, and Heather White-Smith, secretary to Winston Churchill from 1953 to 1956, these garden audio guides are a new way to explore the grounds in your own time and at your own pace.